 - REPUBLISH VIRAL CONTENT RELATED TO YOUR NICHE: Tumblr, Twitter, Facebook and LinkedIn are also good places to go for content you can link from your site and expect it to be shared.
 Reposting is always ethical if you’re giving attribution to the original source.

-- FIND QUESTIONS ABOUT YOUR INDUSTRY AND ANSWER THEM: Participate in already existing discussions that are thematically related to your content (forum threads, Q&As, other blogs, and online communities like Facebook groups and LinkedIn groups).
+- FIND QUESTIONS ABOUT YOUR INDUSTRY AND ANSWER THEM: Participate in already existing discussions related to your content (forum threads, Q&As, other blogs, and online communities like Facebook groups and LinkedIn groups).
 Use your content as a reference to your contributions on these discussions.

 - GIVE OUTBOUND LINKS TO GET INBOUND LINKS: Get in the practice of using links in your content.
 Often, you’ll finds those you mention in your content will offer a shout out to your business from their content.

 - LEARN FROM COMPETITORS’ LINKS: Use any of the services mentioned above; use them to track links for competitive sites.
 You’ll get idea on other links to consider.

 - CREATE CASE STUDIES ABOUT RESULTS FOR CLIENTS: If you make your clients look good in case studies about their business, they’ll be linking to your site.
 Referrals from clients are great business builders.

 - SPEAK AT AN EVENT.
 Events usually give their speakers and sponsors great website publicity.
 You can also negotiate inbound links into your terms to be sure your time and resources yield beneficial inbound links.